geopetoa/DOGGR-Total-Well-Production/README.md

 -Use DOGGR-Production-Data Script to batch download montly production data from DOGGR

--Place all montly data files into single folder
+-Place all montly data files into a single folder

 -Run Code